 There are a lot of career tests out there.
 We think Interest based testing is best because it can help you identify your true passion.

 Personality testing should be used only after you have identified your interests.
-Personality testing is really best at helping you improve your interpersonal relationships both at work and in your personal life.
+Personality testing is also useful at helping you improve your interpersonal relationships both at work and in your personal life.

 Aptitude and skill testing can show you if you have unusually strong abilities which may point to careers where you can be successful.
 Aptitude tests will also show you what skills you will have to improve upon.
 Our position on aptitude testing is that if you are passionate about a particular type of work, you will learn to do it well.
 Aptitude testing only shows you who you are today.
 It won't show you who you can become.